JohannaSiven/akqa-basket/README.md

 - root: `npm install` --> `npm start` --> opens the app on localhost:3000

-If the app is running correctly, you should see the prefilled shopping cart when launching the app on localhost:3000.
+You'll see a prefilled shopping cart when launching the app on localhost:3000.